-- 9. Colliding with other players: Players must avoid touching other players.
+9. Colliding with other players: Players must avoid touching other players.
 If three or more players get in touch with each other, a player from the team with the most players in this situation, or a random player in case of an equal amount, will be re-positioned outside the field.
-The following collision events are considered fouls and can be rewarded with a free kick to the opposing team, if they result in tripping, obstructing, blocking, slowing down or forcing a change of direction by an opponent: running into an opponent from behind, and moving in the path of a faster moving opponent (illegal interception). - 10.
-Output: Each player is permitted to generate output in files named stdout and stderr with the player number appended (e.g. stdout3 and stderr3 for player number 3).
-These write-only files will be located in their home directory under a log/subdirectory.
-Except these files, the home directory is read-only during the games, so agents should not try to open any other file for writing. - 11.
-Fair play: Games should be played according to a fair and common-sense understanding of soccer and to restrictions imposed by the virtual simulated world of the 3D soccer simulator.
-Circumvention of these is considered violating the fair play commitment and is strictly forbidden during the tournament.
-Violation of the fair-play commitment includes, but is not limited to, for example: - using another team's binary in your team - jamming the simulator by sending excessive commands per client - direct communication between players by using communication means other than those provided by the simulator, such as inter-process communication - manipulating competition machines or restarting them intentionally
+The following collision events are considered fouls and can be rewarded with a free kick to the opposing team, if they result in tripping, obstructing, blocking, slowing down or forcing a change of direction of an opponent: running into an opponent from behind, and moving in the path of a faster moving opponent (illegal interception).
+Such fouls will now be called by the automated referee.
+Fouling players will be beamed outside the field as with other fouls.
+Details of what is considered a foul are described in: